leiwaaping/bioinformatic-basic-practices/README.md

 2. Explain the principle of high throughput sequencing（like illumina) in your own words.
 3. What is the format for fastq file and gtf file?
 4. Introduce the TCGA database in your own words.

+## Doing bioinformatics analysis with Database and website
+Part 0: TCGA,UCSC,cBIoportal,GEPIA2 application

-## coding practices
+## Coding practices
 Part I: LINUX + RNA-seq analysis pipeline
 Pert II: R + Differential expression analysis basic plots